-from a set of multisequence magnetic resonance images (MRIs).
+The work described in [10] includes three main levels of modeling: the first is geometrical and includes the extraction of the main structures of the head from a set of multisequence magnetic resonance images (MRIs).
 Among these structures are 1) the skull, 2) the gray and 3) the white matter of the brain, 4) the cerebrospinal fluid and 5) the falx cerebri.
 Figure 8 shows a typical representation of these structures.
-The accurate geometric description of these structures plays an important role as the proliferation and migration of glial tumor cells strongly depend on the nature of the tissues and also on the orientation of the white matter fibers.
+The accurate geometric description of these structures is important because the proliferation and migration of glial tumor cells strongly depend on the nature of the tissues and also on the orientation of the white matter fibers.